not-navyblue/UnHax/README.md

 **UnHax Mode - Religion**: a building made specifically for religion-enabled games, generating Faith at large quantities, and allows for immediate founding and enhancing of religions.
-It has similar limitations as the **Base** building, with an extra caveat of being unbuildable, but can be bought in the capital city once **Base** has been built.
+It has similar limitations as the **Base** building, with an extra caveat of being unbuildable, but can be bought in the capital city once **Base** has been built. **Religion** is been split into two buildings, **Monotheistic Religion** and **Polytheistic Religion**, both of which give different belief slots for founding/enhancing a religion but otherwise functions identically the same.
-(Added in v1.1; method of acquisition changed in v1.5)<br>
+(Added in v1.1; method of acquisition changed in v1.5; split in v1.10)<br>

 **UnHax Mode - Military**: a military-oriented building that provides free unit promotions not provided (or previously provided) by **Base**, increased city strength and city health, and others.
 It has similar